The Corruption Bound, Log Rank, and Communication Complexity: Introduction

-\end{itemize} Here, $N^1(A)$ and $N^0(A)$ are the nondeterministic and co-nondeterministic communication complexity of $A$, respectively.
-Also, $\rk(A)$ is the rank of $A$, and $\rk_+(A)$ is the positive rank of $A$.
-All these complexity measures are known lower bounds on the deterministic communication complexity.
-See \cite{KN97} or \cite{Lov90} for a comprehensive survey of these complexity measures and bounds.
+\end{enumerate} Here, $N^1(A)$ and $N^0(A)$ are the nondeterministic and co-nondeterministic communication complexity of $A$ respectively, $\rk_+(A)$ is the positive rank of $A$, and $fs(A)$ is the maximal size of a fooling set for $A$.
+All these complexity measures are known lower bounds on deterministic communication complexity.
+See \cite{Lov90} and also \cite{KN97} for a comprehensive survey of these complexity measures and bounds.
 See \cite{dietzfelbinger1996comparison} for a comparison between $fs(A)$ and $rank(A)$, and also an extension of the fooling set bound which is polynomially tight up to a logarithmic additive factor.

 In the above bounds, roughly speaking, $fs(A)$ or $\rk(A)$ serve as a potential function, while $N^0(A)$ or $N^1(A)$ serve as a pool of monochromatic rectangles.
 Another upper bound, similar in nature, is given by Nisan and Wigderson \cite{NW95}.
 The statement, as it was phrased in \cite{LG13}, is \begin{theorem}[\cite{NW95, LG13, Lov13}] Let $A$ be a sign matrix and let $\rk(A)=r$.
 Assume that every submatrix $B$ of $A$ contains a monochromatic rectangle of size at least $2^{-q}|B|$, where $|B|$ is the size of $B$ (i.e., the number of entries).
 Then,

 \end{theorem} In the protocol of Nisan and Wigderson, rank serves like before as a kind of a potential function. $N^0(A)$ and $N^1(A)$ on the other hand are replaced by the size of a largest monochromatic rectangle which appears in their bound as an independent complexity measure.

-Recently, Gavinsky and Lovett \cite{LG13} augmented the above repertoire of upper bounds on deterministic communication complexity.
+Gavinsky and Lovett \cite{LG13} augmented the above repertoire of upper bounds on deterministic communication complexity.
 They proved that the deterministic communication complexity of a sign matrix $A$ is at most $O(CC(A) \log^2 \rk(A))$, where $CC(A)$ is either randomized communication complexity, information complexity, or zero-communication complexity.
 Thus when the rank of the matrix is low, an efficient nondeterministic protocol or a randomized protocol, implies an efficient deterministic protocol.

-The heart of the proofs in \cite{LG13} is a clever and simple lemma stating that when the fraction of either $1$'s or $-1$'s in a matrix is small compared to the rank of the matrix then it contains a large monochromatic rectangle.
-We use this lemma to prove the following bounds: